bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This style tells where the bundle inside of a wrapfig-block should go.

-+ swrap:1
++ wraparound:1

-  Set this flag to 1 to indicate that subfigures in a figure should be wrapped around in accordance to the width of the figure.
-Without this flag set all figures will not be wrapped automatically be only in accordance to the presence of the double-backslash which manually breaks the items into rows.
+  Set this flag to 1 to indicate that all subfigures in a figure should be wrapped around if arranged in row where its combined width within a row exceeds that of the available space of the figure container.
+Without this flag all subfigures will be arranged inside a single row until a double-backslash is encountered, in which case a new row is established to hold subsequent subfigures until another double-backslash is encountered.

 + type:left
 + type:right